 How we handle personal information

 We collect personal information only when it is reasonably necessary for, or directly related to, our functions or activities.
-These functions and activities include:
+This includes:

 - dealing with applications under the Administrative Appeals Tribunal Act 1975 (AAT Act) and the Migration Act 1958 and, in particular, applications for review of administrative decisions

 - arranging and managing examinations under the Proceeds of Crime Act 2002

 - managing enquiries, complaints and freedom of information and privacy requests

-- informing interested persons about AAT decisions and other developments at the AAT through our AAT alerts email service
+- informing interested persons about our decisions and other developments at the AAT through our AAT alerts email service

 - facilitating the general administration of the AAT, including consultation and liaison in relation to the AAT’s practices, procedures and operations, procuring goods and services, and undertaking quality assurance activities.

 However, we also collect information from other persons where this is required or authorised under the AAT Act, the Migration Act or another Australian law, or it is unreasonable or impracticable to collect it from you.

 Use and disclosure

 We use and disclose personal information for the purpose for which it was collected and will only use or disclose information for another purpose where this is permitted under the Privacy Act.

-- the individual would reasonably expect the AAT to use or disclose the information for that other purpose and it is either related or, in the case of sensitive information, directly related to the purpose for which it was collected
+- the individual would reasonably expect us to use or disclose the information for that other purpose and it is either related or, in the case of sensitive information, directly related to the purpose for which it was collected

 - it is required or authorised by or under an Australian law or a court/tribunal order

-- it is necessary to lessen or prevent a serious threat to somebody's life, health or safety, or to public safety, or
+- it is necessary to lessen or prevent a serious threat to somebody's life, health or safety, or to public safety